Bow drill: History

 Bow drills with green jasper bits were used in Mehrgarh between the 4th and 5th millennium BC to drill holes into lapis lazuli and carnelian.
 Similar drills were found in other parts of the Indus Valley civilization and Iran one millennium later.

-Usage
+Usage as a fire drill

 For use as a fire drill, the shaft should have a blunt end, which is placed into a small cavity of a stationary piece of wood (the fireboard).
 Turning the shaft with high speed and downward pressure generates heat, which eventually creates powdered charcoal and ignites it forming a small ember.

 For drilling, the lower end of the spindle may be fitted with a hard drill bit that creates the hole by abrasion or cutting.